oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 The first thing we need to do is to remove the restriction in the linkerd web front end on which hosts are allowed to access the web front end.
 Of course you would not do this in a production system!

-edit the linkerd web deployment yaml normally would not do

   1. In the OCI Cloud shell type

   - `kubectl edit deployment linkerd-web -n linkerd`